IDoCodingStuffs/python-doodles/freeform-log.md

 ### 12 AM
 One last thing -- some images have patients moving and such, so simple stacking is not sufficient.
 I will need to add some affine mapping per slice based on the imageposition and imageorientation metadata.

+### 1 AM
+Realized I was using the wrong dimension for channel unsqueeze.
+Fixed that, which should enable me to use resampling instead of resizing tomorrow.